AppoloComputers/attendance-leave-frontend/Readme.md

-# Leave Management System using Redux
+# Attendence Management System using Redux

-The Leave Management System is a part of Human Resource Management System.
+The Attendence Management System is a part of Human Resource Management System.
 It enables the HR department to manage the employees leave.

 ## Getting Started